 Netflix has also welcomed the third and final season of Jessica Jones, the season season of Dark (a German language Netflix Original series), the third season of Stranger Things – which could just be the best yet – and the final season of Orange is the New Black.

 And if you just can't get enough of Stranger Things star David Harbour, you'll be happy to hear he's released a mockumentary on Netflix called Frankenstein's Monster's Monster: Frankenstein.
-From the trailer (below), it looks like a funny spoof, with great acting from Harbour.
+From the trailer (below), you'll see it's a funny spoof, with great acting from Harbour.

 What's coming soon to Netflix?